Skip to Main Content

 PEPS 350 Invasive Pest Species (3)

-Ecological, economic and sociological impacts of invasive pest species on tropical ecosystems; characteristics of invasive species and nature of vulnerable habitats; management of invasive species or eradication options; impacts on evolution, biological diversity and ecological stability.
+Ecological, economic and sociological impacts of invasive species on tropical ecosystems; characteristics of invasive species and vulnerability of habitats; ethical issues on impacts of management options on evolution, biodiversity and eco-stability and human life.
 Open to nonmajors.
 (Alt. years: spring)

 PEPS 363 General Entomology (3)